friemen/reactnet/README.md

   :output-rvts         A seq of RVTs that will get delivered :no-consume          True if the preceding link evaluation
-                       does not cause consumption of the input :dont-complete       A seq of reactives that must not be completed automatically
+                       does not cause consumption of the input :exception           Exception, or nil if output-rvts is valid :add                 A seq of links to be added to the network :remove-by           An unary predicate that matches links to be removed from the network :dont-complete       A seq of reactives for which to increase the alive counter
-  :exception           Exception, or nil if output-rvts is valid :add                 A seq of links to be added to the network :remove-by           An unary predicate that matches links to be
+  :allow-complete      A seq of reactives for which to decrease the
-                       removed from the network
+                       alive counter
 ```

 Essentially the link-function tells the algorithm